GeorgiSap/technical-task/README.md

 ---

+## Known Issues

+- Missing database configuration for tests.

+---

 ## Future Improvements

 - Introduce logging.
 - Add authentication and authorization.
 - Enable enrollment of students and teachers into courses and study groups
-- Create tests for CRUD operations.
+- Finalize tests for CRUD operations.
 - Introduce caching for total number of courses by type.
 - Add a mapping framework for DTOs.